 The increasing size of DDoS attacks today is bad enough, but things are about to get worse with the widespread adoption of 5G.

-That’s because the implementation of 5G will usher in an age of unprecedented data speeds and significantly lower latency, meaning that DDoS attacks will have to be mitigated in a matter of seconds, not minutes.
+That’s because the implementation of 5G will usher in an age of unprecedented data speeds and significantly lower network latency, meaning that DDoS attacks will have to be mitigated in a matter of seconds, not minutes.

 With Ericsson estimating that the number of IoT devices with a cellular connection will reach 4.1 billion by 2024, it’s plain to see why vulnerable 5G-connected IoT devices will pose a serious threat to organizations around the globe.